 Free hotspots can be a convenient way to browse the web, particularly when you're on the move.
 But they're not secure.

-Are they legit?
 Whoever operates a network has the capability of intercepting or recording traffic sent over it.
 If you don't know who is running the network -- and you don't trust them -- you shouldn't use it.
-If the network isn't secured properly, there's also the potential that other users of the network could attack your devices and potentially intercept your traffic or your device's data.
+There's also the potential that other users of unsecured networks could attack your device and intercept your traffic or data.

-The best thing you can do is to avoid accessing the Internet using these hotspots.
-Secured public Wi-Fi connections are safer but you are still exposed to risks if you use them to access the iCloud.
+The safest thing you can do is to avoid accessing the internet using these hotspots.
+Secured public Wi-Fi connections are safer but you are still exposed to risks if you use them to access the cloud.

 If you do need Wi-Fi access on the go, invest in a Mi-Fi device, or consider using a VPN to protect your traffic.
 That won't protect your device from other users on the network, however.

 Once activated, this option allows you to get in touch with your lost or stolen iPhone, or to remotely erase it.
 We’ve covered this in depth here.
 You can essentially wipe the data on your iPhone until you recover it.

 Another benefit of this feature is that it prevents anyone else using your iPhone if it's stolen.
 It can't easily be reactivated, so it's worth a lot less to a potential thief.